atomic-app/boilerplate-android-sdk/README.md

 <img src="start_activity.png" width="500" />
 <br><br><br><br><br>
-Tapping `LOGIN` will load the `HomeActivity`
+Tapping <code>LOGIN</code> will load the <code>HomeActivity</code>
 <br><br><br><br><br>
 <img src="home_activity.png" with="500" />
 <br><br><br><br><br>
 This screen shows any cards your account has active in the container.
 This will update live if new cards are sent.
-Tapping `LOGOUT` with call `AACSDK.logout()` which will clear all data and pop you back to the start activity.
+Tapping <code>LOGOUT</code> with call <code>AACSDK.logout()</code> which will clear all data and pop you back to the start activity.

 Tapping `CARDS` will load the stream container fragment.